What are we to do with ruins?

 So what if everything had survived, or could be reconstructed in this way?
 What if the whole of the Ancient Agora were to appear as it has been, representing some optimum time? (the Periclean golden age of the 5th century BC would be the inevitable choice – no one seems to be pressing to remember the Parthenon as a mosque, which was the case for a few hundred years) How would we treat such impossible defiance of time?
 It would be like a toytown world, only full size, or a movie set with no boarding for where the cameras are not going to go.
 It would be unreal.
 We could not treat it as history – all we could do would be to live in it.
 Or sack it.

 We need ruins to mark the passing of time, and our place in it.
 The presumption is that we are made aware of the significance of the ruin laid before us.
 There is a terrible poignancy about the ruin whose meaning is lost: the function of the place, the inhabitants, its dates.
-It had importance once, recognised by all those that it which to impress, yet it must have hoped to cast its shadow over the future as well, but time and erosion have done for such hopes.
+It had importance once, recognised by all those that it wanted to impress, yet it must have hoped to cast its shadow over the future as well,].
+But time and erosion have done for such hopes.
 Even Ozymandis had a name, and so left us with a lesson.
 But a stone we no longer understand offers no measure, and so we pass it by.

 But what of the neglected ruin that has much to say?
 Hidden away in an undistinguished residential north-west corner of Athens, far from the tourist haunts or main thoroughfares, there is a somewhat shabby park mostly frequented by dog walkers.
 In a few places the land dips to tree-fringed hollows.
 There, in one such grove, are the geometric outlines of a long-abandoned building, marking out what were rooms, what were spaces, but are now merely ruins.
 At the far end a sign board informs us that here was the Gymnasium, the main building of Plato’s Academy, the very home of Western thought.